 When Google introduced the canonical link element, to distinguish the “original” page from derivative pages within your site carrying the same content, they reached out to me to develop a WordPress plugin for it, and I did.
 Later on, canonical link elements were added to core.
 They work fine, with one caveat: they only work for single posts and pages, not for categories and tags, not for the homepage.
-The WordPress SEO plugin fixes that, and sets the correct canonical on each of those pages.
+The Yoast SEO plugin fixes that, and sets the correct canonical on each of those pages.

 The Yoast Breadcrumbs code has been powering many (premium) themes breadcrumbs for ages.
-Using the same code, the WordPress SEO plugin now gives way more granular control over this breadcrumb.
+Using the same code, the Yoast SEO plugin now gives way more granular control over this breadcrumb.
 You get to determine, for each post type, which taxonomy to show.
 You get to determine for each post, page and taxonomy, what title to use for that specific entity in the breadcrumb paths it appears in.
-Full control, that’s what this entire WordPress SEO plugin is about.
+Full control, that’s what this entire Yoast SEO plugin is about.